grandeurkoe/web-development-projects/README.md

 ### Day 043 - Color Vocabulary

-This project showcases a birthday invite webpage.
+This project showcases a Color Vocubulary webpage.
+Learn color names in Spanish using the Color Vocabulary webpage.

 This project was built to familiarize oneself with the following topics:
-- Anchor Element
-- HTML Boilerplate
-- Image Element
+- CSS Selectors
-- Nesting and Indentation
+- Inline, Internal and External CSS.
-- List Element

-For a live version, go [here](https://replit.com/@grandeurkoe/birthday-invite?v=1) .
+For a live version, go [here](https://replit.com/@grandeurkoe/color-vocab?v=1) .

 ![Color Vocabulary](color-vocab/color-vocab.png)